dmitigr/fcgi/README.md

 The implementation is aimed to be as simple as possible (maybe even "dumb") for better understanding and correctness.

-**ATTENTION, this software is "beta" quality, use at your own risk!**
+**ATTENTION, this software is "beta" quality, and the API is a subject to change!**

 Any [feedback][dmitigr_mailbox] (*especially results of testing*) is highly appreciated!